csci5117s24/teamOne-techshare/README.md

 **Warning:** Be sure to sanitize the html before putting it in use!
 You can do this after sending the data to the server.
 Specifically, make sure users don't input <script></script> or other malicious elements anywhere in the HTML.
 This is to help prevent any XSS attacks so your website stays safe and secure.
 In a lot of places, this There are many libraries to help with this, including [this](https://www.npmjs.com/package/sanitize-html) library for node and [this](https://pypi.org/project/html-sanitizer/) for python.
 Sanitizers usually do their jobs with a mixture of removing, escaping, and encoding potentially malicious elements in html.

 ### Using Both
 If you're stuck deciding between whether to store HTML or delta objects, you can just use both.
 One of the biggest use cases for this would be in editing scenarios, where you want to take in previous content and display it in the editor again so the user can alter it.
 This can be done by sending both HTML and delta objects to the server.
 Then, when you want to display the data, just use the HTML, and when you want to show the editor again with specific content in it, you can load the delta object in.
 Loading delta objects into a quill editor can be done with the setContents() method.
 Say for example we wanted to set the contents of the editor to the bolded "Quilljs bolded" string we had earlier.
-We would just call setContents with the delta object, and the editor contents would be replaced.
+We would just call setContents with the delta, and the editor contents would be replaced.

 ```
 quill.setContents({"ops":[{"attributes":{"bold":true},"insert":"Quilljs bolded"},{"insert":"\n"}]})